 The Talley Center for Counseling Services (TCCS) offers free counseling to enrolled undergraduate students.
 Both individual and group counseling services are available.
 TCCS will refer to off-campus providers that specialize in drug and/or alcohol use issues if it is determined that a student is in need of specialized treatments, such as detoxification, psychiatric care, or a specialized substance abuse treatment facility.
 TCCS can provide brief counseling to students who may be abusing substances, but the clinician reserves the right to refer to the student to another provider off campus if he or she determines that the level of care is higher than what TCCS is able to offer the student.
-Additionally, weekly on-campus Alcoholics Anonymous/Narcotics Anonymous (AA/NA) meetings and weekly recovery support groups are available.
-For more information about these, and other resources available through our “Eagles in Recovery” program, please contact Associate Director of Residence Life Hunter Rauscher at 540/654-1058 or firstname.lastname@example.org, or contact the Director of Student Conduct and Responsibility Dr. Ray Tuttle at 540/654-1660 or email@example.com.
+Additionally, meetings and weekly on-campus recovery support groups are available.
+For more information about these, and other resources available through our “Eagles in Recovery” program, please contact the Director of the Office of Student Conduct and Responsibility Dr. Ray Tuttle at 540/654-1660 or firstname.lastname@example.org.

 UMW’s Alcohol Policy can also be accessed here.

 Local Ordinances: Individuals found in violation of the ordinance prohibiting public intoxication shall be deemed guilty of a Class 4 misdemeanor.